 Privacy notice

-Privacy in the context of an archive
+Privacy in the context of an agency site

 This site is designed to be read without accounts, forms or invasive tracking.
 Standard hosting logs may include technical request information such as path, user agent and timestamp.